 Watch Stories No 7 -11 online here.
-Please partake in the survey below after watching the films
+Please also partake in our survey after watching the films

-The latest AWFH activities: the Picture My Life Phase 2 project shoot on location plus a sound recording training workshop for female filmmakers.
+The latest AWFH activities: the Picture My Life Phase 2 project shoot on location.
+Watch pictures from the shoot.

 The ICAPA team continued with the community conversations program and screened films and discussed gender related issues with various communities in Zimbabwe.
 At events at L’Arche and the Friendship Bench offices in Harare and the Chogugudza School in Domboshava the audiences reacted with great interest and engagement in the discussions.